afiyahinfinity/DuoLingo_Clone/README.md

 # 🦉 DuoLingo Clone

-A modern language-learning platform inspired by Duolingo, built with cutting-edge technologies to deliver a seamless user experience.
+A modern language-learning platform inspired by DUOLINGO, built with cutting-edge technologies to deliver a seamless user experience.
 This project replicates the core functionality of Duolingo with a focus on gamification, progress tracking, and interactive learning.

 ## 📋 Table of Contents